 If your facility landlord changes the rules to no longer allow pets, you may keep a pet already legally living with you at the time your landlord provides notice of the rule change.
 Furthermore, you can replace the pet with a pet similar to the one living with you at the time the landlord provided notice of the proposed change.
-However, new rules about the activities of pets apply to all pets in the facility, including those living in the facility before the new rule.
+However, new rules about the activities of pets — as opposed to rules prohibiting pets — apply to all pets in the facility, including those living in the facility before the new rule.
 Keep in mind that any new rule must meet the criteria described above.
 If you entered into a rental agreement after Oct.
 31, 1997, your facility landlord may not charge you extra for having a pet.
 However, tenants who own pets and start renting a facility space after that date may be required to sign a pet agreement and carry liability insurance for the pet.
-A violation of the pet rules can result in an eviction (with a right to cure the first violation) and also can result in a fine of up to $50 per violation, if the violation relates to pet waste and the pet agreement or the rules allow a fine for that.
+A violation of the pet rules or keeping an unpermitted pet on the premises can result in an eviction (with a right to cure the first violation) and also can result in a fine or fee of $50 or more, for the second or subsequent violations after a written warning, per violation, if the violation relates to an unpermitted pet or pet waste and the pet agreement or the rules allow a fee for that.

 Tenants may use any common areas or facilities for any lawful activity, including tenant association meetings or tenant organizing.
 The landlord may impose reasonable restrictions on the time and manner of use, including requiring a deposit to ensure that the area is not damaged or left unclean.
 But the landlord may not require tenants to acquire a bond or insurance policy as a condition for using common areas or facilities in the park or marina.

-On the other hand, a landlord may not unilaterally change a provision of the rental agreement, except with regard to pets as described above, converting the method of billing for utilities to the submetering method, rent increases or changes required by state or local law.
+On the other hand, a landlord may not unilaterally change a rule or provision of the rental agreement, except with regard to the following: pets as described above; converting the method of billing for utilities to the sub-metering method; removal of hazard trees or access to the space to remove a hazard tree; rent increases; or changes required by state or local law.

 Sometimes landlords will seek to change the rules by offering the tenants a new rental agreement with new rules.
 Existing tenants are not required to accept or sign this new agreement.